 Dr Peter Chatterton is a chartered physicist and digital innovator in the UK Government’s digital modernisation programmes for universities, in programmes to enhance teaching, learning and assessment.
 He has been a prime mover in setting up industry/education partnerships and in developing student employability.

-After input from our speakers there will be the opportunity for questions and answers.
-And as this is a large topic and we have only a short time, we will be convening a follow-up special interest group to continue the discussion.
+After input from our speakers there was a Q&A session.
+And as this is a large topic and we had only a short time, we will be convening a follow-up special interest group to continue the discussion.

-We have a first-class list of nominations for this year’s CMCE Consulting Research Awards and we will also be announcing the winners of this year’s Awards at the Conference.
+We had a first-class list of nominations for this year’s CMCE Consulting Research Awards and announced the winners of this year’s Awards at the Conference.

 Jeremy Dalton, Head of VR/AR, PwC